AWS Lambda Reserved Concurrency vs Retry

 These logs give a few important insights:

-to start?
+But why did it take so long for Long 2 to start?
 The Throttles lambda metric will help us to see exactly when the operation was retried.
 Here’s the definition of the metric:

 The number of invocation requests that are throttled.
 When all function instances are processing requests and no concurrency is available to scale up, Lambda rejects additional requests with TooManyRequestsException.
 Throttled requests and other invocation errors don’t count as Invocations or Errors.